abayomipopoola/abayomipopoola/src/pages/job-that-suits-your-personality/index.md

 Let's say your organisation already has a laid plan on how to achieve a goal, what you need is conscientious people.
 Because if you know what you’re doing you should just do it as efficiently as you can.
 But the problem you'll face is that the world changes around you unexpectedly.
 And so if you don’t have people who can think divergently when the marketplace shifts on you—which it most certainly will—then you don’t have anybody who can figure out where to lay new tracks.
 Now it’s really, really difficult for people, for corporations to get the balance between the entrepreneurial/creative types and the managerial/administrative types correct.

-Peterson think what eventually happens—although research on this isn’t clear yet—What seems to happen is that when a company originates, the creative/entrepreneurial types predominate, and they have to be flexible and move laterally to get the company established to begin with and take risks and break rules and do all sorts of things that conscientious people are much less likely to be able to tolerate (let alone think up).
+Peterson thinks that what eventually happens—although research on this isn’t clear yet—What seems to happen is that when a company originates, the creative/entrepreneurial types predominate, and they have to be flexible and move laterally to get the company established to begin with and take risks and break rules and do all sorts of things that conscientious people are much less likely to be able to tolerate (let alone think up).
 But as the company establishes itself the managerial/administrative types pour in and take over.
 But if they take over too much then the company gets so rigid it has no flexibility.

 > One important thing you need to do to manage a large enterprise is to understand that you're working with